locuslab/edge-of-stability/README.md

 #### Gradient flow

-The following command will train the same network using gradient flow --- that is, by using the Runge-Kutta algorithm to numerically integrate the gradient flow ODE.
+The script `flow.py` trains a neural network using gradient flow --- that is, by using the Runge-Kutta algorithm to numerically integrate the gradient flow ODE.

  The required arguments are: